aminul-palash/Bangla_NER/README.md

 This repository contains code and information related to conducting experiments on Named Entity Recognition (NER) for Bangla language using SpaCy.
 The goal of these experiments is to develop and evaluate NER models specifically tailored for extracting person entities from Bangla text.

+We performed 10 different experiment on transition based and transformer based model using spacy.
+Finaly we achieved best result `F1 score ~.85`

 ## Dataset

 Data has been collected from THREE different sources.